 Yes.
 You are welcome to bring snacks and drinks to camp.
 Gatorade & water are available at the gyms.

 It is strongly recommended that campers do not bring anything of value such as laptops, gaming systems, excessive amounts of cash.
 Contraband items that have no place at camp and will get your camper sent home immediately: matches, lighters, knives, firearms, alcoholic beverages, razor blades, tobacco products, illegal drugs, candles, fireworks, incense, etc.

-No. Our camp director feels strongly that the way for your camper to become a better basketball player is to rely on his own strengths.
+No. Our camp director feels strongly that the way for your camper to become a better basketball player is to rely on her own strengths.
 Campers are placed on a team according to age and skill.
 Team balancing takes place after the first day of camp.